shriharivish/shriharivish.github.io/_projects/9_project.md

 <div class="info-box">
  <h4><b>Abstract</b></h4>
 <p>
-We developed an application to monitor real-time crowd counts at public and private establishments like hospitals, banks, ATMs, pharmacies and stores.
+Developed an application to monitor real-time crowd counts at public and private establishments like hospitals, banks, ATMs, pharmacies and stores.
 The crowd count was provided for locations within a 50-kilometer radius.
 Modules were added to provide the order pickup functionality.
 The solution consisted of a public-user facing application, a service-provider facing application and the backend that handled all the real time data seamlessly.
 </p></div>
 <br>